mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 - difference_update():	    Removes the items in this set that are also included in another, specified set
 - discard():	                Remove the specified item
 - intersection():	        Returns a set, that is the intersection of two or more sets
-- isdisjoint():	            Returns whether two sets have a intersection or not
+- isdisjoint():	            Returns whether two sets have an intersection or not
 - issubset():	            Returns whether another set contains this set or not
 - issuperset():	            Returns whether this set contains another set or not
 - pop():	                    Removes an element from the set